How to leave your California residency?

 A California residency audit can be triggered by various activities or circumstances that may raise red flags with the Franchise Tax Board (FTB).
 Here are some common triggers for a California residency audit:

-1. Living situation and property ownership: Living in another state while having a second home in California could trigger a residency audit.
+1. Living situation and property ownership: Living in another state while keeping a second home in California could trigger a residency audit.
 The FTB may find this situation suspicious, especially if other ties to California suggest you may still be a resident for tax purposes.

-2. Changes in voting and banking: Altering your cell phone plan, registering to vote in your new state, and filing state and federal tax returns with your new out-of-state address are actions that can signal a change in residency.
+2. Changes in voting and banking: Altering your cell phone plan, registering to vote in your new state, and filing state and federal tax returns with your new out-of-state address are all actions that can signal a change in residency.
 While these actions alone might not trigger an audit, they could contribute to a broader evaluation of your residency status.

 3. High income or net worth: High-net-worth or high-income earners are more likely to be audited.
 The state authorities may notice when such individuals change their domicile and residency and stop paying taxes to California, prompting an audit to verify their residency status.